borntofrappe/game-development/Games/Lunar Lander/Noise/README.md

 - `love.math.random()`; returns a random number between `0` and `1`

-  The function works similarly to `math.random()`, the method available from the `math` library and in the Lua language.
+  The function works similarly to `math.random()`, from the `math` library provided by the Lua language.
 Conveniently, it sets a random seed behind the scenes, and using `os.time()`.
-It it therefore not necessary to set the seed at run time.
+It it therefore not necessary to explicitly set the seed at run time.

   ```lua
   -- math.randomseed(os.time())